Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

 We find that, for $\paramIntStrengthVSMoatBarrier \ll 1$, this phase is stabilized at around $\dimlessMoatMomentum \sim 5.5$--$5.9$ for both the quadratic and quartic moats (note that this is not shown in the parameter region of Fig.\ \ref{fig:FFvsLOSmallLambda}).
 Despite the fact that it breaks the translational symmetry, such a triangular phase can exhibit superfluid flow and is therefore called a supersolid.
 The superfluid response of these different inhomogeneous BECs is analyzed in detail in Sec.\ \ref{sec:SFResp}.

-States where the condensate wave function populates a higher number of momenta can also be considered, and the interaction energy and the self-consistent equations they satisfy can be found by following the methods described in this section.
-In this article, these states will be explored in a later section by means of the aforementioned pseudopotential approximation in order to speed up the numerical calculations.
+So far we have only considered wave functions where all particles sit in the same state.
 Another intriguing possibility is that of a fragmented condensate, which has been predicted in some systems with a moat band where the renormalized interaction acquires a strong angular dependence \cite{yang2006quantum,gopalakrishnan2011universal}.
 As an example, we have computed the energy for a fragmented condensate with wave function

-but have found the same interaction energy in terms of the $T$ matrix as for the LO phase.
-In a finite system, true spontaneous symmetry breaking into a coherent condensate phase is not possible and the system will tend to fragment, which corresponds to similar physics as those of the phase-diffusion problem \cite{stoof2009ultracold}.
+but we have found the same interaction energy in terms of the $T$ matrix as for the LO phase.
+In a finite system, true spontaneous symmetry breaking into a coherent condensate phase is not possible and the system will tend to fragment.
+This is closely related to the physics of phase diffusion \cite{stoof2009ultracold}.
 Meanwhile, the states $\vert \Psi_{\text{LO}} \rangle$ and $\vert \Psi_{\text{FBEC}} \rangle$ are in principle degenerate in the thermodynamic limit, but we expect that small spatial inhomogeneities will tend to phase lock the fragmented condensate and give rise to the stripe phase \cite{leggett2006quantum}.
 For this reason we do not consider these kinds of fragmented states in the remainder of the article.